Lactation: Purpose

 The chief function of a lactation is to provide nutrition and immune protection to the young after birth.
 Due to lactation, the mother-young pair can survive even if food is scarce or too hard for the young to attain, expanding the environmental conditions the species can withstand.
 The costly investment of energy and resources into milk is outweighed by the benefit to offspring survival.
-In almost all mammals, lactation induces a period of infertility (in humans, lactational amenorrhea), which serves to provide the optimal birth spacing for survival of the offspring.
+Lactation is accompanied by a period of infertility (in humans, lactational amenorrhea) that ensures adequate birth spacing, increasing the odds of survival for the offspring.